Margarita (Indian TV series): Rose's depression

 Pedro is bedridden and Tita tries to take care of him.
 Rose blocks Tita's actions to avoid them being together at any moment.
 She fears their closeness risks her marriage.
 Meanwhile, Gertrude learns of Tita's pregnancy and she confronts Rose and tells her the reality.
 Rose locks herself in a room for several days and speaks to no one.
 Meanwhile, Dr. John and Tita take care of Pedro.

 One fine day, Rose opens the door.
 Chancha notices her coming out of the room, obese and ugly.
 Her depression led her to overeat.

 Tita learns that she is no longer pregnant anymore and that it was a false alarm.
 She confronts Rose and tells her to express herself instead of remaining silent.
 Talking is better for venting out the anger.
 She also tells Rose that she isn't pregnant with Pedro and that whatever Gertrude told Rose that night was false.
 Rose couldn't care less.

 Nacha appears to Tita and pleads her to detangle herself from the worries and woes of those around her and that she is not needed anymore here.
 She urges her to start her own life and start living.
 Tita leaves the Braganza house.
 She starts living in Dona Pikita's house.
 Dr. John visits Tita here and once again proposes to Tita, and she accepts.

 One day while she is asleep, Pedro visits her and she touches his face, utters his name, and then dies, leaving Pedro alone.

 Tita's marriage

 Tita and Dr. John are getting married in the church.
 As they walk down the aisle as a married couple, Tita sees Rose at the church's door.
 She is pleasantly surprised and happy to see Rose and mentions to her that she became all well.
 Tita says she is so happy to see Rose back in her normal body again, rid of all obesity and beautifully smiling at her.
 Rose tells her that she is so happy for Tita.

 Suddenly Pedro is seen arriving at the church looking for Tita.
-She informs Tita and Dr. John of Rose's demise.
+He informs Tita and Dr. John of Rose's demise.
 Tita is shocked and realizes that the beautiful Rose that she saw and talked to was actually Rose's soul who had come to visit Tita and congratulate her on her happy day.